- Los Alamos National Laboratory

 - (505) 667-5061

-Unique facilities foster experimental science, support LANL's security mission
+Unique facilities foster experimental science, support the Lab's security mission

 Note: If you are a researcher or collaborator interested in using a facility, continue to the User Facilities area of this website.
 The list of facilities below is intended to describe the capabilities within the Lab's overall footprint and is not the access point for requesting beam time, submitting proposals, or requesting DOE-designated research opportunities.